A trip to Similan Islands is one of the best day trips from Phuket or Khao Lak.

 3. Snorkeling sport at Payu Island (Island number 7)

-The sea was very choppy at this point, and it was hard to swim and snorkel, and we didn’t see much, except just one type of coral, which also seemed dead.
+The sea was very choppy at this point, and it was hard to swim and snorkel.
+We didn’t see much at this spot except just one type of coral, which also seemed dead.

-At this spot, we also stayed between 30 to 40 minutes.
+At this snorkeling spot on our Similan Islands trip, we also stayed between 30 to 40 minutes.

 With 24/7 worldwide assistance, Heymondo insurance includes comprehensive coverage for medical expenses, trip cancellations, and baggage loss or delay.